tionis/mcow/README.md

 *   **`modmanager/`**: Secure filesystem scanning for mod files.
 *   **`config/`**: Environment variable loading.

+## API Reference

+The application exposes several JSON endpoints:

+*   `GET /api/servers`: Returns a list of all visible servers.
+*   `GET /api/servers/{serverName}/status`: Returns real-time status (online/offline, players) for a server.
+*   `GET /api/servers/{serverName}/mods`: Returns the file tree of mods for a server.
+*   `GET /files/{serverName}/mods/...`: Downloads a file directly.

 ## Development

 ### Running Migrations
 Migrations run automatically on startup.
 To add a new migration: